ores-company/minimal-landing-page/README.md

-# A Minimal Landing Page with HTML & CSS and JAVASCRIPT.
+# MINIMALIST LANDING PAGE WITH HTML & CSS & JAVASCRIPT.

+##Brought to you by Ores & Company & Classic Values, a part of the Laudate Corpus Family.